About Us

 About: Jordyn grew up in Bigfork, Montana, where summers were spent at Swan Lake and riding horses with her family.
 These early experiences fostered a deep, lifelong connection to the outdoors and shaped the way she engages with children today.
 She is passionate about nurturing a sense of wonder, reverence, and respect for the natural world in young learners and finds great joy in sharing this way of life with her two daughters.

-Education: Jordyn has over ten years of experience in early childhood education and holds her preschool certification.
+Education: Jordyn has over a decade of experience in early childhood education and holds her preschool certification.
 She spent four years working in a Montessori setting, which led her to explore further and discover Waldorf and outdoor learning.
 This discovery deeply resonated with her values and educational philosophy.
-She remains inspired by Waldorf education’s holistic, nature-centered approach and looks forward to growing within the Waldorf community.
+She remains inspired by the holistic, nature-centered approach of Waldorf education and looks forward to growing within the Waldorf community.

 Loves: Gardening, fly fishing, hunting, baking, and spending meaningful time outdoors with her husband and daughters.